the-vegetarian-vampire/Smart-Contract-Resources/README.md

 - YAcademy: https://yacademy.dev/about/
 -----

-## Dictionary of Key Terms
+## Dictionary of Key Terms (Solidity)
-`ABI` - specifies interface of set of functions that can be accessed outside of smart contract; similar to a JSON interface
+`ABI` - application binary interface specifies set of functions that can be accessed outside of smart contract; similar to a JSON
+`Address` - (Ethereum; other blockchains will be different) is a 42-character hexadecimal address derived from the last 20 bytes of the public key controlling the account with 0x appended in front
 `assertEQ`
 `constant` - naming convention ALL_CAPS; more `gas efficient`
 `constructor` - called once when contract is deployed